ewaldhorn/wasmpascal_examples/README.md

 # then open http://localhost:8931/
 ```

 Keep the three files together (the page fetches the `.wasm` from its own folder), and serve over HTTP(S) rather than `file://` — browsers refuse to load `.wasm` binaries from the filesystem.
-Any static host will do.
+Any basic static host will do.
 Each game's README documents the IDE build process, the host import surface it requires, and its save format.

 ## Blog Posts